willwade/mms-tts-multilingual-models-onnx/README.md

 # Convert MMS to Sherpa-ONNX models and push to huggingface

-**See converted onnx models at https://huggingface.co/willwade/mms-tts-multilingual-models-onnx/tree/main **
+See converted onnx models at https://huggingface.co/willwade/mms-tts-multilingual-models-onnx/tree/main This script made those - on a rented a100

 ## Setup